-The biggest draw for kids – and a lot of the adults are the farm animals.
+The biggest draw for kids – and a lot of the adults are the farm animals at Island Spirits.
 The year I visited there were a couple of alpacas, pigs, goats, bunnies, and lots of hens so you could get fresh laid eggs.

 A trail around Grasshopper Island allows opportunities to stretch your legs and find a private dock – some of which are accessed via a rope down a steep bank.

 Some other cool things to do at Island Spirits

 Whip up a pizza and cook it in a 100 year old fireplace that’s been converted to a pizza oven.
 All other cooking is done on a BBQ, over a fire, or on a camp stove.